7800 York Rd., Suite 134

 Curriculum Requirements for transfer students admitted to the Honors College fall 2016 and later.

 The Honors College requirements for transfer students depend on the total number of transferrable credits completed (not including AP credits).

 Students transferring into the Honors College with:

-- 30 or fewer credits: Requirements are the same as for first-year entering students, including Honors English, the Towson Seminar (*if it has not already been completed or waived), 6 units of lower-level Honors course work, 6 units of upper-level Honors Seminars, and 6 units from Honors Experiential and Advanced Learning courses, all taken at Towson University.
+- 29 or fewer units: Requirements are the same as for first-year entering students, including Honors English, the Towson Seminar (*if it has not already been completed or waived), 6 units of lower-level Honors course work, 6 units of upper-level Honors Seminars, and 6 units from Honors Experiential and Advanced Learning courses, all taken at Towson University.

-- With 31-59 credits: Students who have taken ENGL 102 or who have received transfer credit for ENGL 102 will be exempt from the requirement of ENGL 190 or ENGL 290.
-Students who have taken TSEM 102 or have a transfer waiver for TSEM will be example from the TSEM 190 requirement but must take an additional lower-level or upper-level Honors seminar.
+- With 30-59 units: Students who have taken ENGL 102 or who have received transfer credit for ENGL 102 will be exempt from the requirement of ENGL 190 or ENGL 290.
+Students who have taken TSEM 102 or have a transfer waiver for TSEM will be exempt from the TSEM 190 requirement but must take an additional lower-level or upper-level Honors seminar.

 Courses Fulfilling the Honors College Requirements

 Courses taken to fulfill requirements for the Honors College may not be taken on a pass grading option.
 To graduate as a University Honors Scholar, students must be in the Honors College at the time of graduation.

 |One-two Honors equivalent courses or 200-level Honors seminars (HONR label, PHIL 212, POSC 212 or a different topic for ENGL 290) recommended; one course in either category required|